syncfusion-content/winui-docs/winui/Scheduler/LoadOnDemand.md

 {% endhighlight %}
 {% endtabs %}

-The `LoadOnDemandCommand` will be invoked once any one of the following actions will be taken.
+The `LoadOnDemandCommand` will be invoked if any one of the following actions will be taken.

 * Once the ViewChanged event is raised, the `LoadOnDemandCommand` will also be raised.